danielbodnar/awesome-stars/README.md

 - [cisagov/log4j-scanner](https://github.com/cisagov/log4j-scanner) - log4j-scanner is a project derived from other members of the open-source community by CISA to help organizations identify potentially vulnerable web services affected by the log4j vulnerabilities.
 - [aya-rs/aya](https://github.com/aya-rs/aya) - Aya is an eBPF library for the Rust programming language, built with a focus on developer experience and operability.
 - [minio/kes](https://github.com/minio/kes) - Key Managament Server for Object Storage and more
-- [authzed/spicedb](https://github.com/authzed/spicedb) - Open Source, Google Zanzibar-inspired permissions database to enable fine-grained access control for customer applications
+- [authzed/spicedb](https://github.com/authzed/spicedb) - Open Source, Google Zanzibar-inspired permissions database to enable fine-grained authorization for customer applications
 - [s8sg/docker-firecracker](https://github.com/s8sg/docker-firecracker) - Generic container for launching a firecracker microVM inside a Docker container
 - [spapas/etsd](https://github.com/spapas/etsd) - Transmit sensitive data encrypted across your organization!
 - [seashell/drago](https://github.com/seashell/drago) - ☁️ Securely connect anything with WireGuard® and manage all your networks from a single place.